 Each year, the President sends an email to all employees notifying them of the Title IX Protocol for Employees.
-The Title IX Coordinator (for employees), Ms. Kenya Ash (ashkd@MiamiOH.edu, 513-529-7157), the Interim Deputy Title IX Coordinator (for students), Jaymee Lewis-Flenaugh (titleix@MiamiOH.edu, 513-529-1870) and the Interim Deputy Title IX Coordinator (for regional campus students), Ms. Kenya Ash (ashkd@MiamiOH.edu, 513-529-7157) provide victims with written notification regarding available assistance in changing academic, living, transportation, and working situations.
+The Title IX Coordinator (for employees), Ms. Kenya Ash (ashkd@MiamiOH.edu, 513-529-7157), the Deputy Title IX Coordinator (for students), Allison Kumar (titleix@MiamiOH.edu, 513-529-1870) and the Deputy Title IX Coordinator (for regional campus students), Dr. Bennyce Hamilton (hamiltbe@MiamiOH.edu, 513-529-7157) provide victims with written notification regarding available assistance in changing academic, living, transportation, and working situations.
 This information is also included in the written Title IX Protocols for Students and Employees.